dbj-data/bench/doc/you_do_not_want_to_gues.md

 - No C++ exceptions and no SEH use is a valid build too
   - that is where ["fail fast" is used](https://docs.microsoft.com/en-us/cpp/intrinsics/fastfail?view=msvc-160#:~:text=The%20__fastfail%20intrinsic%20provides,to%20request%20immediate%20process%20termination.&text=After%20a%20fast%20fail%20request,then%20takes%20the%20appropriate%20action.)
 - What about the cl [/kernel switch](https://docs.microsoft.com/en-us/cpp/build/reference/kernel-create-kernel-mode-binary?view=msvc-160)?
-  - If you use that cl.exe swtich, that means: no C++ exceptions and no [RTTI](https://docs.microsoft.com/en-us/cpp/cpp/run-time-type-information?view=msvc-160).
+  - If you use that cl.exe swtich, that means: no C++ keyords for them and no C++ exceptions and no [RTTI](https://docs.microsoft.com/en-us/cpp/cpp/run-time-type-information?view=msvc-160).
-  - But you need to switch of the RTTI manually.
+  - You need to switch of the RTTI manually, with `/GR-`

 Here are the builds tabulated: